 The legal framework around deprivation of liberty is often misunderstood, causing unnecessary confusion, potential liabilities, and failure to safeguard the individual’s rights.

 Our speaker, Ben Troke, has been involved in some of the key case law on deprivation of liberty in the community and on defining deprivation of liberty in a hospital setting.
-His book, A Practical Guide to the Law on Deprivation of Liberty, is due out in late 2023.
+His book, A Practical Guide to the Law on Deprivation of Liberty, was published in February 2024.

 ‘A Practical Guide to the Law of Deprivation of Liberty’ by Ben Troke – Law Brief Publishing